Breyanzi®: Real-world evidence in ~400

 • Results were analyzed and reported descriptively; no formal hypothesis testing was performed; analyses are not intended to be compared to controlled clinical trial data.
 Causality cannot be established based on real-world data.
 Therefore, outcomes should be interpreted with caution

 Grade 5 CRS or ICANS were observed in 3 and 3 patients, respectively, and all but 2 patients had concomitant causes of death, including disease progression (n=3) and hemophagocytic lymphohistiocytosis (n=2).
-Grade 4 thrombocytopenia and/or persistent neutropenia at 30 days post-infusion was observed in 10% of patients.
+Grade 4 thrombocytopenia and/or persistent neutropenia at 30 days post infusion was observed in 10% of patients.

 ICANS, immune effector cell-associated neurotoxicity syndrome; LBCL, large B-cell lymphoma; R/R, relapsed or refractory.